 City of Paducah Code of Ordinances Chapter 118 regulates and controls planting of trees and shrubbery, encourages the protection of existing trees in the streets and public grounds within the City, and establishes procedures and practices for fulfilling these purposes.

 How do you find out if a business is licensed to operate in the City?
 Contact the Revenue Division of the City Finance Department at 270-444-8513.
 These dedicated individuals help people discern the safety of operators and businesses locally, a huge bonus when you are in the midst of renovations and repairs, or even looking for a legitimate lawncare or treecare business.

-Paducah has a Tree Advisory Board that meets monthly.
-These individuals review requests for permits for any planting, removal, and/or trimming or cutting of trees in any public area, advise appropriate municipal agencies on matters of care, preservation, planting, removal, replacement or disposition of trees in parks, along streets and in public areas as needed, and they promote urban forestry.
-If you are interested in tree care, and would like to volunteer, or would like to find out more information about tree selection and care, contact the Engineering-Public Works Department at 270-444-8511.
+Paducah has a Tree Advisory Board.
+The Board promotes urban forestry, reviews requests for permits for any planting, removal, and/or trimming or cutting of trees in any public area, and advises appropriate municipal agencies on matters of care, preservation, planting, removal, replacement, or disposition of trees in parks, along streets, and in public areas as needed.
+For more information about tree selection and care, contact the Engineering-Public Works Department at 270-444-8511.

 The Civic Beautification Board (CBB) was officially established by City ordinance in July 1960.
 The CBB has the mission of creating a more pleasing environment within our community through the instigation, association, cooperation, and coordination of individuals, organizations, businesses, and government on local, state, and national levels.